twbach/papertrader.io/README.md

 ## 🛰️ Market Data Modes

-Use the `THETA_DATA_MODE` env var to control how failures are handled regardless of the provider:
+Use the `DATA_MODE` env var to control how failures are handled regardless of the provider:

 - `auto` _(default)_ – try the selected provider first, log handled failures at `warn`, and fall back to mock data.
 - `live` – always hit the selected provider and bubble `MarketDataError` responses to the UI (no fallback).